dev-cycles/contextive/README.md

   * [x] For each term, include a definition, and examples of usage in normal sentences
   * [ ] Link terms to each other (e.g. commands to the aggregates/entities they apply to; events to the aggregates/entities that publish them)
   * [ ] Define relationships between contexts (e.g. a Context Map definition)
-  * [x] Store Ubiquitous Language term definitions in a file in the repository (e.g. yml format)
+  * [x] Store Ubiquitous Language glossary in a file in the repository (e.g. yml format)
   * [x] Repository Layouts:
     * [x] Support a monorepo with multiple Bounded Contexts in one repo - identify which paths relate to each Bounded Context
     * [x] Support a Bounded Context distributed across multiple repos ([#36](https://github.com/dev-cycles/contextive/issues/36))